sagecodes/intro-to-javascript-part1/README.md

 Essentially `let` and `const` are considered "safer" to use.

-We're going to use `var` for the rest of the workshop today and we won't dive deeper into the differences today, but you can read more about `let` & `const` [here](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75).
+You may see all variations for the rest of the workshop.
+Its OK to use what ever you want starting out, but industry is prefers the safer versions.

 ### Challenge: Get a users name